 You would be interested to hear that wax and oil-based color pencils are up in the charts for the mentioned features.
 But what should you and I consider in making the choice for the best type of art pencils – Oil or Wax?

 Fact – the differences between wax and oil colored pencils are not that distinct.
 Many are not aware that both wax and oil-based colored pencil contains wax within them.
 It’s just that oil-based cores have a higher oil content.

 Regardless of wax cores or oil cores, color pencils generally have many common characteristics and their uniqueness differs in areas of coloring, texture, and handling.

 Does that clarify what you should consider in seeking the best colored pencils for your art project?

 Wax-based Coloring Pencil | Best Colored Pencils for you ?

 Wax-based pencils are the most popular and commonly used in the market.
 If you were to buy a random set of colored pencils from the store, you will find that it is most likely wax-based.
 Wax pencils are generally cheaper and they are being merchandised at many stores.

 Do note that wax-based pencils are not necessarily better than oil-based pencils.
 They are slightly less specialized and way more affordable.

-Range.
-There are a wide range of grades for wax-based colored pencils, from those hard lead coloring sticks you used back in high school to the more specialised soft core pencils of your first year in art school.
+There is a wide range of grades for wax-based colored pencils, from those hard lead coloring sticks you used back in high school to the more specialized soft core pencils of your first year in art school.

-Variety.
 There will also be more color selections, shapes, and sizes when it comes to wax-based colored pencils.
 Because the wax core is so versatile, it is adaptable to many styles and types of casing.
-In addition they can be easier to erase and lighten than oil-based cores.
+In addition, they can be easier to erase and lighten than oil-based cores.